Carrie Underwood Flaunts Insane Legs In Mini Dress On Washington Tour Stop

 In her latest Instagram update, Underwood shared two pictures from her performance in Washington, D.C.
 In the first picture, she was photographed crooning into a microphone while rocking a stunning mini dress.
-The dress hugged her body and showed off her toned legs, and her blonde hair flowed down in gentle waves.
+The dress hugged her body and showed off her toned legs, and her blond hair flowed down in gentle waves.
 Large screens were visible behind her, broadcasting her to fans who were sitting further away from the stage.

 The second stunning snap featured a shot taken from behind, again as Underwood was singing with the microphone held in front of her.
 In the second snap, she rocked a mini dress with a sheer garment over it for a show stopping shot.
 The stage lights beamed straight down on her and she had one arm extended as she belted out a note, creating a major photo worthy moment.